jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

    f. `Molly`_ encourage Friends to market Meeting House for occasional or
-      reqular use by other like-minded organizations and for weddings, etc.
+      regular use by other like-minded organizations and for weddings, etc.

 6. New Business